 In New Zealand, acute / arranged admissions for otitis media increased during the early 1990s, reached a peak in 1994-95 and thereafter declined.
 In contrast, waiting list admissions for the insertion of grommets increased rapidly between 1990-91 and 1992-93, fluctuated during the mid-1990s, and since 2000-01 have declined.
-In Otago during 1990-2007, acute / arranged admissions for otitis media were static, while waiting list admissions for grommets increased rapidly during the early 1990s, reached a peak in 1996-97 and then declined.
-Admissions for grommets were higher than the New Zealand average throughout this period, while admissions for otitis media were similar / lower (Figure 49).
+In Waitemata DHB acute / arranged admissions for otitis media declined and then reached a plateau, while waiting list admissions for grommets increased rapidly between 1990-91 and 1992-93, fluctuated during the mid-1990s, and since 2000-01 have declined (Figure 49).

 Figure 49.
-Acute and Arranged Hospital Admissions for Otitis Media vs. Waiting List Admissions for Grommets in Children 0-14 Yrs, Otago vs. New Zealand 2003-07
+Acute and Arranged Hospital Admissions for Otitis Media vs. Waiting List Admissions for Grommets in Children 0-14 Yrs, Waitemata DHB vs. New Zealand 2003-07